 This page is being updated to reflect the current changes and upgrades in my setup.
 I am now using other alternatives such as a GPUSB or an Arduino as a means to establish communication between the telescope and the mount since the parallel port (the port used in the original version of this DIY) is now becoming obsolete.

 WARNING: I assume no responsibility for any damage caused to your equipment by following the information presented here.
 Please proceed with caution and follow instructions at you own risk.

-We need to test the parallel port if it works with the guiding software and the guiding camera, thus we need to install the appropriate drivers.
-Install the camera’s driver.
+3. Install the camera’s driver.
 In this setup, I will be using a Logitech 4000 web camera.
 It comes with an installation CD which contains all the necessary drivers for the webcam.
-Follow the procedure provided in the camera’s manual.
+Drivers for most recent operating systems can be found here.

 To subscribe to this site, click here.